Steps for Finding an Internship

 - How competitive are the internship positions you are interested in, based on their popularity and application restrictions?

-- Check out where people with your major/interests have interned or check out our Programs by Major page.
+- Learn where people with your major/interests could intern by checking out our Programs by Major page.

 - Check for eligibility requirements and early deadlines.
 Some government offices require US citizenship (e.g. White House, State Department, Congress, U.S. Attorney's Office, etc.)

 - Start searching early.
 Some internship deadlines may be early in the quarter, keep an eye out if these interest you.

 - Look at the language of your “favorite” organization/internship descriptions; are there any keywords that you can use to help you search for similar opportunities?

 - Apply to a variety of internships including smaller organizations, oftentimes they can provide a more engaging internship experience.